 I have a New York Times and Harvard Business Review subscription and love staying up-to-date on industry news that way.

-I also stay fresh by answer real “career conundrums” with other expert guests each and every week on my podcast, Bossed Up.
+I also stay fresh by answer real “career conundrums” with other expert guests every week on my podcast, Bossed Up.

 By teaming up with other experts to break down listeners’ questions, I’m ensuring that we’re always sharing practical, actionable advice based on what my community is currently struggling with.